vedhanayagan9626/Prodocadvanced/DEVELOPER_GUIDE.md

 ---

 **Tip:**
-Add your new vendor logic in the correct folder, update the mapping, and provide a YAML template for seamless
+Add your new vendor logic in the correct folder, update the mapping, and provide a YAML template for seamless integration!

+---